 Camping near a town is a smart move for families with toddlers.
 Toddlers are spontaneous and unpredictable.
 They do a fantastic job at getting into situations and accidents.
 Also, having a small store near the campsite can save you time and tears.

 Worst case, having an urgent care or small clinic would also be helpful.
 At Least until you have mastered camping with kids and your kids are at a more manageable age, camping near a small town is a good plan.

 Campgrounds are full of trip hazards; they are obstacle courses for toddlers.
-First, rocks and sticks trip on, then they fall and hit their head, knees, or elbows.
+There are many rocks and sticks to trip on, then they fall, hitting their head, knees, or elbows.

 Guaranteed, your toddler will fall a zillion times while camping, but you can avoid some of it.